HCIRB Research Priority: Misinformation in the Age of Social Media

 - methodological considerations for conducting research on misinformation

-In addition to outlining research questions, study designs, data sources, and analytic approaches for advancing research in this area, the working group also aims to identify effective strategies for preventing and combatting misinformation.
+In addition to outlining research questions, study designs, data sources, and analytic approaches for advancing research in this area, the working group identified effective strategies for preventing and combatting misinformation.

 Pew Research Center.
 “News Use Across Social Media Platforms 2017”.
 September 7, 2017.
 Available at: http://assets.pewresearch.org/wp-content/uploads/sites/13/2017/09/13163032/PJ_17.08.23_socialMediaUpdate_FINAL.pdf